Kondo $s$-$d$ exchange in the CuO$_2$ plane as the long sought interaction determining $T_c$ in cuprates: Methods. Kondo - exchange interaction and LCAO method incorporated in the BCS theory

 \subsection{BCS gap equation for \textit{s-d} pairing mechanism}

-The theory of $\textit{s-d}$ exchange mediated superconductivity was developed many years ago in systematized in the book~\cite{MishonovPenev:11}.
-This pairing mechanism naturally explains the gap anisotropy, temperature dependence of the gap, heat capacity and penetration dept. Those results was newer disputed it was a detailed alternative explanation of the main properties of high-$T_c$ cuprates.
+The theory of $\textit{s-d}$ exchange mediated superconductivity was developed many years ago in the monograph~\cite{MishonovPenev:11}.
+This pairing mechanism naturally explains the gap anisotropy, temperature dependence of the gap, heat capacity and penetration depth.
 But the main problem is whether this pairing mechanism can explain in the same natural manner the correlations between $T_{c,\mathrm{max}}$ and dimensionless $t^\prime/t$ describing the shape of the Fermi contour at fixed doping level $\tilde p$.